Blog

 A Blog Writing Routine That Safely Uses Artificial Intelligence for Writing

 I need a very structured system, so I separate my writing steps and will usually do them on different days, or at least at different times in one day.
-If you like the though of using use technology to help you, as I do, here’s one way to bring in AI.
+If you like the thought of using technology to help you, as I do, here’s one way to bring in AI.
 (I don’t list all the tech I use just to stay on point.
 I’ll do that in a later blog post.)

 1. Brainstorm and, if needed, do SEO research.
 Although SEO research is a topic for another day, it’s part of brainstorming for me because it brings up different ideas.